VOLUNTEER MALAWI

 COMMUNITY OUTREACH PROGRAM FEE

-Registration Fee - (refundable if you cancel your program), ongoing support from VWB staff, program marketing costs, digital information package, administration costs, travel costs to develop additional programs as well as ongoing costs to sustain programs.
+The total cost consists of a Program Fee plus a mandatory $225.00 CAD Registration Fee.
+This amount is refundable if you cancel your program but must be paid upfront to move forward with enrollment.
+This fee covers the ongoing cost of support from VWB staff, program marketing costs, digital information package, administration costs, travel costs to develop additional programs as well as ongoing costs to provide sustainable programs.

-Additional Costs to the Volunteer - visa, flights, travel insurance (mandatory), immunizations / vaccinations, in-country trips or tours, transfer to other areas and spending money.
+Additional Costs: visa, flights, travel insurance (mandatory), immunizations and/or vaccinations, in-country trips or tours, and transfer to other areas.